-PHAS 631 Health Policy and PA Professional Practice
+PHAS 632 Health Policy and PA Professional Practice I

-Explores various professional topics that affect practicing physician assistants including laws and regulations that govern practice and current practice trends.
-This course also includes health policy and public health topics in healthcare and issues of coordination and quality of care, patient-centered medical homes, cost effectiveness, and access to healthcare across diverse populations.
+This is the first of a two-part series that explores various professional topics that affect practicing physician assistants, including laws and regulations that govern practice and current practice trends.
+This course also includes health policy and public health topics in healthcare, issues of coordination and quality of care, patient-centered medical homes, cost effectiveness, and access to healthcare across diverse populations.